 This is the 2nd post on the topic of leadership decisions.
 In the first one, I discussed the nature of leadership decisions and offered some diagnostic questions to help you in thinking through every leadership decision you make.
 In this post, we will look at three types of leadership decisions.
 Sometimes leaders look at decision making like a game of rock, paper, scissors.
 We use the same approach in every situation and we leave it up to chance.
 But there is a way to think through the type of decision that should be made for the best possible result.

 1. The Directive Decision This type of decision is where the leader alone makes the decision and announces it to those he or she leads.
-This is an autocratic approach that should be used very sparingly, but does have it’s place.
+This is an autocratic approach that should be used very sparingly but does have its place.
 This type of decision is probably most useful in times of crisis.
-This is when there is chaos and people are looking to a single person or body to make a command decision.
+This is when there is chaos and people are looking for a single person or body to make a command decision.
 Someone needs to take charge and provide clear direction to meet the need.

 When you are thinking through what the decisions that you need to make as a leader, ask yourself what type of decision is this?
 What would work best for this problem or opportunity?
 Is this a directive decision, a consultive decision, or a delegative decision?
 The desired outcome will help determine the approach.